Diwahars/Final-Year-Project/README.md

 To get started, you will have to crawl an E-commerce website for user reviews.
 In our tool we have crawled flipkart.

-To do this the database has to be setup with the DB dump included with the DB name as product_productname eg. : product_mobilephone
+To do this the database has to be setup with the DB dump included(productdb.sql present in root) with the DB name as product_productname eg. : product_mobilephone

 crawler.py in the folder Crawler crawls the Product Selection page for product links.